JChung-Research/gb-obXML-Converter/README.md

 ## Installation libraries using Conda
 1. Download the Conda installer for your OS setup. https://docs.conda.io/en/latest/miniconda.html
-2. After installing Conda, create a virtual environment for the IFCLDtoBrick converter with:
+2. After installing Conda, create a virtual environment for the gb-obXML converter with:
 ```
 conda create --name gbXMLtoobXML
 ```